Flaaim/safe/blog/_posts/2021-08-05-Jigsaw Safety Tips.md

 ---
 layout: post
-title: Jigsaw Safety Tips
+title: Jigsaw Safety
-description: Here is an overview of the main safety tips for jigsaws
+description: Jigsaws are universal tools, indispensable in any equipment of a good do-it-yourself hobbyist
 author: Flaaim
 post_image: Jig_Saw_In-Use1.jpg
-categories: [Safety Tips]
+categories: [Safety]
 ---

 The jigsaw allows you to work on numerous materials - in addition to wood also plasterboard, synthetic material and even metal.
 The jigsaw is particularly suitable for recesses and curves.
 Its use is not difficult.